1. General provisions

 6.14.8. the results of the defence shall be announced in OIS on the next working day following the defence at the latest.

-6.15.
-As a rule, during the defence, every member of the Defence Committee shall assess the graduation thesis on a separate grading sheet (see Appendix G and only the overall grade is added to the grading sheet of the Defence Committee.
-The individual grades awarded by the Defence Committee members shall not be disclosed and, in the event of a dispute, all possible dissenting opinions of committee members shall remain anonymous.

 6.16.
+Only the overall grade of each member is added to the grading sheet of the Defence Committee.
+The individual grades and/or evaluations awarded by the Defence Committee members shall not be disclosed and, in the event of a dispute, all possible dissenting opinions of committee members shall remain anonymous.

+6.17.
 When determining the final grade for the graduation thesis, all individual grades assigned by the Defence Committee members who were present will be taken into account together with the grade of the reviewer.
-The grade of the supervisor will be considered indicative.
+The committee may, if necessary, take into account the supervisor’s assessment in determining the final grade.

-6.19.
-The Secretary of the Defence Committee shall ensure that not later than 3 months after the defence, all defended graduation theses or their summaries have been added to the digital collection of the library.
+6.20.
+The Secretary of the Defence Committee shall ensure that all defended graduation theses with a positive mark or their summaries are made public in accordance with the Rules for Publication and Preservation of Graduation Thesis established by the university